tldr-pages/tldr/pages/linux/uuid.md

 # uuid

 > Generate and decode Universally Unique Identifiers (UUID).
+> See also `uuidgen`.
 > More information: <https://manned.org/uuid>.

-- Generate a v1 UUID (time and node based):
+- Generate a v1 UUID (based on time and system's hardware address, if present):

 `uuid`